-- d. standing and special committees under committees, sector councils and boards, - e. technical division and sub-division executive committees - f. and all Society representatives to joint activities
+- d. standing and special committees under committees, sector councils and boards, - e. technical division and sub-division executive committees - f. and all Society representatives to joint activities shall be members of ASME.

 - Exceptions are permissible in those cases where non-members may be needed to serve on various technical committees and sub-committees or working groups to bring special skills to the task or to represent related organizations.
 When such nonmembers of ASME are nominated, the reasons for so doing must be set forth in making the proposal. - F. Inter-Sector Committees